 Jessica was born and raised in Farmington and attended the University of New Mexico.
 She graduated with honors in 2007 with a bachelor of science in nursing.
 She went on to complete her master's degree as a Family Nurse Practitioner from Graceland University in Independence, Missouri in 2016.

-Katie Jarvis, CPNP
+Katie McCrea, CPNP

 Katie received her undergraduate degree in nursing from the University of Nevada, Las Vegas, and her master’s degree in nursing education from Grand Canyon University.
 She received a post-masters certificate as a pediatric nurse practitioner from the University of Colorado, Denver.
-Jarvis is an international board certified lactation consultant, and is a member of the National Association of Pediatric Nurse Practitioners.
+McCrea is an international board certified lactation consultant, and is a member of the National Association of Pediatric Nurse Practitioners.
 She previously worked in Durango, Colorado.